Our Sponsors

 Platinum Partner

 The University of Western Australia (UWA) is a globally recognised research-intensive institution, ranked among the top 100 universities worldwide.
 The University’s highly acclaimed researchers are dedicated to creating innovative solutions to address critical global challenges and create impact.
+Our research is supported by extensive national competitive funding, long-term industry partnerships and a world-class infrastructure portfolio.

 Health Research Excellence: UWA has a strong track record in health research translation, with 19 health and medical companies spun out from intellectual property, including five ASX-listed companies.
 Our research has led to the development of several FDA-approved drugs, innovative diagnostic tools, therapeutic interventions, and treatment strategies.